 In the Trusted URL, paste the SP Logout URL copied from step 1 of prerequisites.

-These steps help you authenticate your ADSelfService Plus account through ADFS.
+Follow these steps to authenticate your ADSelfService Plus account through AD FS.

 For Windows Server 2012: